alexnivanov/code-style/README.md

 ## Lines spacing

-### Classes body should have blank lines in the beginning and in the end
+### Classes body should have blank lines in the beginning and in the end:
 ```scala
 class MyActor(out: ActorRef) extends Actor {